Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 correlations between Census and individual level variables (Goodman, 2013) or more complex techniques such as spatial microsimulation (Lovelace et al.,2014).

-It is clear that more research is needed on how best to promote cycling.
-Returning to the global issues raised in the introduction, we have demonstrated that, in addition to improved data on the *problems*, there is also mounting of evidence about potential *solutions*.
-Policies to promote cycling represent one option amongst many, but their simplicity and low cost make them ideally suited to the current context of risk aversion and austerity.
-Interventions that increase cycling are also exceptional in the wide range of interrelated problems they tackle.
-Health and environmental impacts can be seen as unintentional 'co-benefit' of improving the performance transport systems.
+It is clear that more research is needed in the rapidly evolving global debate about how best to promote cycling.
+Returning to the mounting evidence to society mentioned in the introduction, we can also say that we have a mounting body of evidence on how best to deal with these threats.
+Policies to promote cycling represent one small option amongst many, but their relative simplicity and low cost make them ideally suited to an economic context of risk aversion and austerity.
+Pro bicycle interventions are also exceptional in the wide range of interrelated problems they tackle, often as an unintentional 'co-benefit' to an efficient and enjoyable urban transport system.

-Investment in cycling is a
-cost effective way to pursue sustainability, with proven health benefits.
-There is a limited time window in which still abundant physical and economic resources can be spent on a sustainable future, so measures should be pursued with some urgency.
+There is a limited time horizon in which to invest still abundant physical and human energy into a sustainable future, so the pro-cycling policies should continue to be pursued with urgency.
+It is hoped that the evidence provided in this paper will help ensure that such policies are implemented with swiftness, but not haste.
-For cycling investment to be effective, however, policies need to be based on evidence: about what works, what does not and where funding is likely to have the greatest health and environmental benefits.
-The findings of this paper cannot prescribe policies.
-Interpreted with care and intelligence, they can help ensure that specific measures are implemented where they are most needed.

 # References